Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Introduction

-The second technical contribution is that we propose an approximately search algorithm to address the cyclic query in quadratic complexity $O(n|\mathcal{E}|^2)$.
-Our approximate search autoregressively seeks the most likely entity assignments and employs local search to avoid exponential growth of the search space.
-Notably, this algorithm supports parallel execution and reduced domains, significantly enhancing search efficiency.
-Furthermore, this algorithm can be integrated with the existing precise search framework, maintaining precise in tree-form queries similar to QTO~\citep{bai_answering_2023} and FIT~\citep{yin_rethinking_2023}.
+The second technical contribution is an approximate search algorithm to address \textbf{NP-hard} cyclic queries with quadratic complexity in the pruned domains.
+Our approximate solution autoregressively searches the most likely assignments for variables within cyclic structures and employs local search to avoid exponential growth of the search space.
+Notably, this algorithm supports parallel execution, significantly enhancing efficiency.
+Detailed introduction is shown in Section~\ref{sec: effcient search}.

-By combining the approximate search framework with neural logical indices, our method efficiently addresses general Existential First-Order Logic queries with a single free variable (EFO1 queries), particularly including cyclic queries that are NP-hard.
-To validate the effectiveness of our framework, we conduct comprehensive experiments on three knowledge graphs using two typical benchmarks: the classical BetaE benchmark and the extended Real EFO1 benchmark.
-By reducing the search space for variables by $90\%$, our method achieves significant efficiency gains with a minimal performance loss.
-On the FB15K-237 (KG) from the two benchmarks, our method with global constraints averagely achieves $13\times$ runtime speedup while maintaining $97\%$ accuracy , compared to the state-of-the-art search method FIT~\citep{yin_rethinking_2023}.
-Additionally, we demonstrate that our framework can extended to KG with 400,000 entities,highlighting the scalable nature of our approach.
+To validate the effectiveness of our method, we conduct comprehensive experiments on classic CQA benchmarks.
+Our experimental results reveal three key insights.
+(1) The search space for variables can be significantly reduced, achieving $97\%$ MRR with a $10 \times$ speedup.
+(2) For cyclic queries, our method achieves $50 \times$ speedup while maintaining $95\%$ MRR.
+(3) We demonstrate that our method can be extended to the KG with 400,000 entities, where prior neural-symbolic solvers run out of memory, highlighting the practical scalability of our method.